geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-osm-analysis.md

    -brokers <kafka broker list>    \
 {% endhighlight %}

-Note that Kafka's default partitioner class assigns message partition based on a hash of the provided Key.
+Note that Kafka's default partitioner class assigns a message partition based on a hash of the provided Key.
 If no key is provided, all messages are assigned the same partition.

-In our example, we combine 40 records into a single Kafka message to increase performance.

 {% highlight java linenos %}
-agglomeratedData.add(x);
-if (agglomeratedData.size() == 40) {
+for (String x = bufferedReader.readLine();
+    x != null;
+    x = bufferedReader.readLine()) {
-    producer.send(new KeyedMessage<String, String>(topic, String.valueOf(rnd.nextInt()), Joiner.on("%").join(agglomeratedData)));
+    producer.send(new KeyedMessage<String, String>(topic, String.valueOf(rnd.nextInt()), x));
-    agglomeratedData = new ArrayList<String>();
 }
 {% endhighlight %}

 ### SPOUTS and BOLTS

-Spouts consume messages from a Kafka queue.
+In our example, the Storm spouts will consume messages from a Kafka topic and send them through the ingest topology.
-They operate in parallel, each on a different partition, converting messages into streams of Tuples that are read from Bolts.

 {% highlight java linenos %}
 public void nextTuple() {